varocketry/guitar-mastery-hub/public/lessons/lesson_019_power_chord_riffs.md

 ---

-## ðŸŽµ SONG APPLICATION #3: "Smoke on the Water" by Deep Purple
+## 🎵 SONG APPLICATION #3: "Smoke on the Water" by Deep Purple

 ### The Most Famous Riff in Rock